 Mount Mgahinga (Uganda) also known as Mount Gahinga in Rwanda, is a small volcano that straddling along the borders of 2 East African countries, namely Uganda and Rwanda.
 Mount Gahinga is one of the eight volcanoes in the Virunga massif.
 The mountain derives its name from the local dialect “Gahinga” which loosely translates as a “small pile of stones “.
 The hiking price, permit costs and accommodation options are very affordable here.

 Mount Gahinga sits between Mount Sabyinyo and Mount Muhabura and it’s the smallest of all.
 The mountain is elevated at 3,474 meters above the sea level with a swampy caldera at its summit.
 The caldera is 180 meters wide and believed to have been a lake before.

 Bush bucks and black fronted duikers are often seen at the top of Mount Gahinga and occasionally move to the lower slopes.
 The main vegetation on the mountain is bamboo to Afro-montane forests providing refuge to the rare mountain gorillas and endangered golden monkeys.
 Mount Gahinga is approximately 100 years making it the second youngest volcano in the Virunga massif.

-The neighboring Mgahinga national park was gazetted to offer protection to the endangered mountain gorillas as well as the elusive golden monkeys.
-As a result of this upgrade to a national park, the name Mgahinga gorilla national park was coined from the dominant volcano Gahinga, which formed much of the southern part of the park.
+The neighboring Mgahinga national park was gazetted to offer protection to the mountain gorillas as well as the elusive golden monkeys.
+As a result of this upgrade to a national park, the name Mgahinga Gorilla National Park was coined from the dominant volcano Gahinga, which formed much of the southern part of the park.

 The park as well as the mountain offer some great scenery anyone would love to experience.
 The national park forms part of the bigger Virunga conservation area which happens to be shared by 3 countries – Uganda, Rwanda and D.R.
 Congo.